daac-tools/vibrato/docs/train.md

 # Training dictionaries

-This documentation describes steps to train dictionaries using Vibrato.
+This document describes steps to train dictionaries using Vibrato.

 The following description assumes you are at the root directory of this repository.